camlunity/barbra/README.txt

 dependencies and directives like "always install fresh-downloaded packages to local environment", "trust default ocamlfind's packages" or "install packages to default ocamlfind's destination")
+5. "bundle" -- archive that contains the project's sources with sources of its dependencies (according to brb.conf), unpacked, ready for easy compilation and installation (with some shell script, for example), without any additional requirements (except ocaml+findlib which are required anyway).
+Dependencies are stored unpacked in archive's directories, so tar/gunzip/bunzip2 are not needed to use the bundle.

 Documentation on version 1.0